Past Pages

 Item Descriptions

 All items are described as accurately and efficiently as possible.
 You will not be bogged down with volumes of academic descriptive text.
 Please enquire if you require more information on an item.
 All items are supplied as loose sheets - not mounted, and not framed.
+I do not offer framing or mounting as a sales option.
+These services are best acquired locally.

 Original